roehampton/module-content/msc-software-development-2/week-02/seminar/README.md

 [![Scrumban: Mixing Agile and Lean](https://img.youtube.com/vi/uaNHFsFz7Yw/0.jpg)](https://www.youtube.com/watch?v=uaNHFsFz7Yw)

-- [ ] Watch the video on Scrumban and consider some of the ideas in your teams delivery process.
+- [ ] Watch the video on Scrumban and consider some of the ideas in your team's collaboration process.

 ## Personal Kanban